freenas/freenas-docs/userguide/storage.rst

    Viewing Available Snapshots

-Each entry in the listing includes the name of the snapshot, based on the pool/dataset name and time of the snapshot, the amount of used and referenced data, and the snapshot creation date.
+Each entry in the list includes the pool and dataset name that was snapshot and the name of the snapshot.
+Click |ui-chevron-right| to view these options:

+**Date Created** shows the exact time and date of the snapshot creation.

 **Used** is the amount of space consumed by this dataset and all of its descendants.
 This value is checked against the dataset quota and